nasa-gibs/worldview-options-eosdis/brand/pages/new.md

 ## Updates

-* Improved user interface.
-* Larger checkboxes are used in the add layers list.
-* Image download now supports custom palettes.
+* Image download
+    * Imagery with user-modified palettes can now be downloaded.
-* Image artifacts no longer appear in base layers when using image download with GeoTIFF or PNG files.
+    * Image artifacts no longer appear in base layers for GeoTIFF or PNG files.
-* A time parameter is now given when downloading KMZ files.
+    * A time parameter is now embedded into downloaded KMZ files to allow playback of images over time in Google Earth.
-* Base layers that are completely obscured by other base layers are no longer visible when using image download.
+    * Base layers that are completely obscured by other base layers are no longer visible.
-* On mobile devices, drop down menus can be closed by tapping elsewhere on the screen.
 * The "data not available" message is no longer incorrectly shown when crossing certain month boundaries.
-* Additional layers added to the various application areas of interest.
-* Data download and orbit tracks now indicate that times are in Universal Coordinated Time (UTC)
-* The application window no longer pulls slightly off the screen when reaching the end of scroll lists
 * The permalink format has been updated.
 Old permalinks are still supported.
 * Missing color legends for certain layers have been added.
-* Integration with the standard Earthdata Feedback module.
+* User feedback is now submitted through an online form rather than direct email.
+* Various bugfixes and user interface updates

 ---